 MINI INNO, a design-focused real estate redevelopment and interior design company, saw the potential and tasked themselves with breathing new life into this Spanish Colonial Revival — an architectural style popularized by architects Bertram Goodhue and Carleton Winslow.

-Today, homes topped with red tiles, stucco exteriors, and rounded arches over windows and doors line the streets of the neighborhood.
-And, like many of the homes, 3866 Olmsted Ave, showcases a courtyard with stone walkways and an inviting front porch.
+Today, homes topped with red tiles, stucco exteriors, and rounded arches over windows and doors line the neighborhood’s streets.
+And, like many homes, 3866 Olmsted Ave showcases a courtyard with stone walkways and an inviting front porch.

 Rich with original details, including coved ceilings and ornate archways, the three-bedroom, three-bathroom abode opens to an airy living room filled with tons of natural light streaming in through new bay windows and a wood-burning fireplace, flanked by wrought iron sconces.

-The living room flows into the wide galley-style kitchen transformed into a light-filled space blending old-world charm with modern amenities.
-Natural limestone line the countertops while handmade Moroccan tiles decorate the backsplash.
+The living room flows into the expansive galley-style kitchen, transformed into a light-filled space blending old-world charm with modern amenities.
+Natural limestone line the countertops, while handmade Moroccan tiles decorate the backsplash.
 There’s even a pot filler above the Bertazzoni range.

-Two of the bedrooms feature en-suite bathrooms with a mix of porcelain, Moroccan and marble tile finishes.
+Two bedrooms feature en-suite bathrooms with a mix of porcelain, Moroccan, and marble tile finishes.
 The front bedroom is off on its own, potentially making the perfect home office.

-The master suite feels like a private wing with perks of a walk-in closet and a vanity desk alongside a built-in storage bench.
-The master bathroom offers a shower with a separate vintage-styled soaking claw foot tub.
+The primary suite feels like a private wing with the perks of a walk-in closet, a vanity desk, and a built-in storage bench.
+The primary bathroom offers a shower with a separate vintage-styled soaking claw foot tub.
 And French doors lead to the freshly landscaped backyard with access to the converted garage.

 Asking $1.199 million, the home has new HVAC, plumbing, electrical wiring with a 200 amp panel, and a tankless water heater.